Nasal congestionCetirizine-pseudoephedrine ER coupons

 Cetirizine-pseudoephedrine ER

-Cetirizine-pseudoephedrine ER Coupons & Discount Card - Compare Prices Near You
+Cetirizine-pseudoephedrine ER Coupons & Savings Card – Discount Prices from $13.49

-This medicine is designed to alleviate allergy symptoms like watery eyes, a runny or congested nose, itching in the eyes or nose, and sneezing.
+This medication is designed to alleviate allergy symptoms, including watery eyes, runny or congested nose, itchy eyes or nose, and sneezing.
 It combines two active ingredients: cetirizine and pseudoephedrine.
-Cetirizine is an antihistamine that helps reduce allergy symptoms by blocking histamine, a substance your body releases during allergic reactions.
-Pseudoephedrine acts as a decongestant, working by narrowing the blood vessels in the nasal passages to reduce swelling and congestion.
-This medication is not suitable for children under 12 years old due to the high content of pseudoephedrine.
+Cetirizine acts as an antihistamine, preventing the effects of histamine, a natural substance produced by the body in response to allergens.
+Pseudoephedrine serves as a decongestant, reducing nasal congestion by constricting blood vessels in the nasal passages.
+It is important to note that this medication is not advised for children under 12 years old due to the high content of pseudoephedrine.

 Our coupons are free to use.
 Before paying, show the pharmacist your Cetirizine-pseudoephedrine ER savings card to get your free discount.
 Use our filters below to edit the prescription box to match your needs.
 The Cetirizine-pseudoephedrine ER prices will update based on your prescription needs.
 Above our Cetirizine-pseudoephedrine ER coupons, you can change your location to see pharmacy prices and costs in other areas.
 We're here to help you buy Cetirizine-pseudoephedrine ER at the lowest price with our prescription discount card.